 - Protest Song: "Strange Fruit" was a early example and was daring for its time.

-- Rape as Backstory: By a neighbour at 10 years old
+- Rape as Backstory: By a neighbor at 10 years old.

 - Tough Act to Follow: Invoked.
 "Strange Fruit" was contractually required to be the last song Billie Holiday would ever perform in a night - no encores.
 Waiters would not serve patrons, and the only light would be a spotlight on Lady Day's face.